adamgreig/ffp/README.md

 ![Photo of FFP PCB](ffp_pcb.jpg)

+See [software/](software/) for the host-side software, [firmware/](firmware/) for the embedded device firmware, and [hardware/](hardware/) for the hardware design files.

 ## Pinout

 The FFP r1 hardware uses a 5x2 pin 0.05"-pitch connector, which is also commonly used for Cortex family microcontrollers for SWD and JTAG.
-The pinout is deliberately compatible (though note `RESET` is moved) to allow hardware reuse and for compatibility with tools such as the TagConnect TC2030-CTX.
+The pinout is deliberately compatible (though note `RESET` is moved) to allow hardware reuse and for compatibility with tools such as TagConnect cables.
+It would also be possible to add SWD support to FFP without changing the hardware, permitting programming of Cortex-M devices.

 ```ascii
           ______